-3. Even if an agreement is reached on an OIC, you must maintain a perfect tax record for 5 years afterwards.
+3. Even if an agreement is reached on an OIC, you must maintain a perfect tax record for 5 years afterward.
 No late filings and no late payments or it all starts over.

-5. An OIC “tolls” the 240 day time-frame for bankruptcy purposes. (and possibly other important dates as well) If a bankruptcy is a potential option down the road, you will want to strongly consider timing issues.
+5. An OIC “tolls” the 240-day time frame for bankruptcy purposes. (and possibly other important dates as well) If bankruptcy is a potential option down the road, you will want to strongly consider timing issues.

 5. The IRS can reject the OIC for other reasons, even where the "number criteria" are met, based on the taxpayer's overall history with the IRS.

 6. There may be other/better options.
 Especially where income is low and there isn't much time left in the IRS statute of limitations period.

 There are three kinds of Offers or “OICs” that the IRS will consider

 1. OIC based on a Doubt as to Collectability

 The IRS calculates the minimum amount it will accept based on an “objective” formula.
 The formula is fairly simple.
 The net value of assets plus an average net income number per month (gross average income minus IRS' allowable living expense budget) multiplied by either 12, 24 or length of time remaining in the statute of limitations period.